The JD Doyle Archives

 Texas Obituary Project is a searchable database of those we have lost, with an emphasis on those lost to AIDS.

 Both are ever expanding, with a common goal of making our history accessible.
+The History site is also host to

 History